sarahhaedrich/Big-shark/final.md

    I would also add that when I did use the "get_acs" function, the runtime was approximately 3-5 minutes to get the app up and running.
 When I downloaded the data onto my desktop, and used the "read_csv" file, my run time decreased to around 1 minute.
 Therefore, for my project, I believe uploaded the data using "read_csv" works better.

-In addition to this analysis, I also tried to include [medical debt data](debt_medical.xlsx) sourced from [the Urban Institute](https://www.urban.org/) in a third panel in my Shiny App.
-The debt data will graph in a regular R Script, however, not in the Shiny App for reasons I cannot figure out right now.
-I have attached the R Script [here](app_debt_attempt.R).
-The code I wrote to incorporate medical debt data is hashtagged out.
-The Urban Institute published an app online that shows median debt, percent of debt among other factors such as non-white population with percent debt and annual household income.
-Here is the link to this [interactive map](https://apps.urban.org/features/debt-interactive-map/?type=medical&variable=avg_income&state=36).
-As a continuation of this project, I would like to try and recreate this map using a Shiny App.
-The authors have published an appendix with the data and a github account to accompany their process (kudos to them).

 # Citations